Seed Giveaway

 An annual gardening initiative aimed towards empowering the Milton community to reconnect with the natural world, learn new skills, and gain awareness on sustainable practices.

-1. Visit the library to get free seeds (2025 seeds not yet available).
+- Visit the library to get free seeds (2025 seeds available from May 16).

 How to Get Started